Mukul289303/RFID-Based-attendance-system/README.md

 - ☁ Firebase Integration
 - 👤 Face Recognition
 - ✋ Fingerprint Authentication
-- 📊 Analytics Dashboard
+- 📊 Web Dashboard
 - 📧 Email Notifications
+- 📈 Attendance Analytics

 ---

 # 👨‍💻 Author

-## Mukul Vaid
+### Mukul Vaid

-IoT Developer • Embedded Systems Enthusiast • ESP32 Projects
+**IoT Developer | ESP32 Enthusiast | Embedded Systems**

 ---

+# 📜 License

+This project is intended for educational and academic purposes.

+---

 <div align="center">

-## ⭐ If you like this project, please give it a Star ⭐
+## ⭐ If you found this project useful, please give it a Star!

-Made with ❤️ using ESP32
+**Made with ❤️ using ESP32**

 </div>